lcyvin/mopidy-monitor-go/README.md

 ## Installation Options

-### Note: the pre-compiled binaries target amd64/linux
+### Note: the pre-compiled binaries and install scripts target amd64/linux
 ### - Install script
 copy one of the following and run it in your terminal